 We marveled at the many views and pointed out different sites before we started our descent along the trail.
 We passed through Fat Man’s Squeeze and Rainbow Hall on our way to another great view of the falls.
 After a quick picture, we headed back into the canyons to discover the best part of the gardens.

 The wonderful display of characters and creations was a charming way to wrap up a great day at Rock City.
-My girlfriends and I had a spectacular time admiring the waterfalls, looking out over the miles of landscape, and wandering through Rock City’s various, themed sites.
-I would recommend giving yourself plenty of time to see everything this Georgia/Tennessee landmark has to offer.
+My girlfriends and I had a spectacular time admiring the waterfalls, looking out over the miles of landscape, and wandering through Rock City’s various themed sites.
+I would recommend giving yourself plenty of time to see everything this southeastern landmark has to offer.

 Ruby Falls is one of Chattanooga’s prized possessions.
-I was lucky enough to have grown up coming here on field trips in elementary school, but neither of the other girls on our Weekend Trip to Chattanooga had been, so we made sure to go!
+I was lucky enough to have grown up coming here on field trips in elementary school, but neither of my friends had been, so during our Weekend Trip to Chattanooga, we were sure to go!

 After spending the morning at Rock City, we made the quick drive across Lookout Mountain to Ruby Falls.
-Surprisingly, we were greeted by a line out the door, and our pre-purchased tickets gave us no privilege in line.
-After our 45-minute wait, we were standing at the doors of the elevator and waiting to go down the 260-foot elevator into the cavern.
+Surprisingly, we were greeted by a line that stretched out the door, and our pre-purchased tickets gave us no privilege in line.
+After our 45-minute wait, we were standing at the doors of the 260-foot elevator and waiting to go down the into the cavern.

-This is the same shaft that the explorer Leo Lewis created in the early 1900s when he found the falls.
-The most incredible thing to me was that they crawled in a one and a half foot high opening for 17-hours roundtrip discovering the falls.
-On the tour, you get to see the original crawl tunnel; I felt claustrophobic just thinking about being in there in the pitch black.
+This is the same shaft that the explorer Leo Lewis created in the early 1900's when he found the falls.
+The most incredible thing, to me, was that he crawled in an opening only one and one half feet tall for over eight hours before discovering the falls.
+On the tour, you get to see the original crawl tunnel, and I felt claustrophobic just thinking about being in there in the pitch black.

-Since the walkways are still extremely small, our group of probably 40 had to walk in a single file line that made it very hard for our tour guide to point things out as we were walking.
-Instead, they have built-in P.A. systems that give you information and point out the viewpoints along the tour.
+Since the walkways are still extremely small, our group of probably 40 had to walk in a single file line.
+That made it very hard for our tour guide to point things out as we were walking.
+Alternatively, a built-in P.A. system gives you information and points out the viewpoints along the tour.
 There are very cool natural formations like the Tobacco Leaves, the Elephant’s Foot, and one really cool hands-on formation.

-We arrived at our last stop before the falls, and our guide told us to look up and around the falls to see from where the water originally fell.
-Once the previous tour came out, we walked into a very dark opening and followed the sound of the rushing water right to the fall.
+We arrived at the waiting area just before the falls, and our guide told us to look up and around the falls once we'd entered to see from where the water originally fell.
+Once the previous tour group came out, we walked into a very dark opening and followed the sound of the rushing water to the fall.

 Only a few minutes in front of this natural wonder was not enough.
 I hope when John and I come back, we go on an extended tour or a lantern tour.
-Ruby Falls was absolutely mesmerizing and I am so glad I got to take my two friends for their first time experiencing this
+Ruby Falls was absolutely mesmerizing, and I am so glad that I got to take two of my friends on their first visit.

 Brooke’s home in Mobile, Alabama, was a perfect place for Taylor and I to stay while enjoying a weekend of Mardi Gras festivities.
-The quaint home is less than five blocks from Government Street, where the parade route and bars are located, and it's tucked into a quiet neighborhood.
+The quaint home is tucked into a quiet neighborhood less than five blocks from Government Street where the parade route and bars are located.

 Beautifully decorated rooms were stocked with everything a guest could ask for, including towels, dishes, and recommendations.
-Making us feel right at home.
+We felt right at home.
 Taylor and I weren’t able to take advantage of Brooke’s pool on this trip, but it would’ve been a welcome accommodation had we been visiting in the summer.